Post-concussion Memory Loss: Recovery Stories & FAQs

 After sustaining a concussion in a car accident, Ryan’s life was turned upside down.
 He suffered from short-term memory problems, long-term memory problems, difficulty focusing, sleep disturbances, anxiety, and general cognitive difficulties.
 He and his mother looked for answers, but “we just never found anything that could help him,” his mother explained.
 “We were just praying and praying for something that would help him to go forward in life, so he could have all the things we wanted for him in a more normal life.”

 So when Ryan’s aunt told them about Cognitive FX, they decided to pursue treatment at the clinic.
-Ryan was willing to put in whatever work was necessary to make a full recovery.
+Ryan was willing to put in whatever work was necessary to make a full recovery from the car crash.